habin-isa/CV/README.md

 **Habin Isabelle Kim**

-A creative and enthusiastic back-end web developer working with Ruby and JavaScript.
-Artistically trained and looking to make a change in the world of digital arts!

-I recently graduated with a First Class honours in Sculpture, where I made kinetic installations using electronics - enter coding!
-I quickly became compelled by the creative possibilities of code, and my problem-solving skills helped this process immensely.
+An enthusiastic and artistically trained Full stack Web developer.
+I recently graduated from Makers - a 16-week coding bootcamp where I embraced XP values, working with Ruby, JavaScript and Java in an agile environment.
+Before this, I graduated with a First Class honours in Sculpture, where I made interactive and kinetic installations, powered by code and electronics.
+I am eager for a working opportunity to keep learning and make a change in the creative world of software!

-I am currently doing a 16 week coding bootcamp at Makers Academy.
-I am excited to gain a whole new skillset in back-end programming and hopefully to take on a career in the London tech scene!

 **Skills**

 Initiative

 I am an independent go-getter.
-During my degree I outsourced advice to local workshop collectives and digital artists from the UK for help on digitalising my installations.
+During my degree I outsourced advice to local workshop collectives and digital artists from the UK for help on using robotics in my installations.
 There was no opportunity in the Fine Arts department to try out electronic mediums, but I used this as a positive to connect with local engineers, artists and geniuses.
 I taught myself how to use open format programming devices and electrical wiring.
 With my new found skills I was able to bring my installations alive.
 It's a beautiful process to write code and see it tested in real life, in the form of gigantic metal sheets!

 Creative